radykal-com/aws-cloudformation-test/README.md

 - _S3LogsBucketName_ and _S3LogsBucketCreate_: These 2 parameters wont be prompt as inputs for the script.
 The script will automatically pass the name _logs-application-environment_ (logs-hello-world-development for the previous example) to the template and check if the bucket already exists to pass the flag accordly.
 - _DefaultVPCId_: Automatically filled with the default VPC Id.
 - _DefaultVPCSecurityGroupId_: If found, the script will fill the parameter with the default security-group Id of the default VPC.
+### Troubleshooting
+Run the script with _--Debug true_ to disable stack rollback on failure.

 ### Predefined tags
 The following tags will be created automatically with each stack: